-Looking for the best things to do and places to visit in the UK during the Winter season?
+It’s time to plan ahead for a season of fantastic UK winter staycations.
+Looking for the best things to do and places to visit in the UK during the winter?
 Your search ends here.
 To keep the short days and frosty starts jolly, we’ve rounded up the best seasonal sojourns from every corner of the country…

 Devon, Cornwall & The Isles of Scilly

-Grab a pint at .
+Grab a pint at The Cridford Inn.
 The longhouse dates back to 825AD, making it one of the UK’s oldest pubs.

 The West Deodora

-The are the remains of one of the greatest religious spas of the ancient world and well worth a visit.
+The Roman Baths in Bath are the remains of one of the greatest religious spas of the ancient world and well worth a visit.
 The baths still flow with natural hot water from the thermal springs that lie beneath the city.

 Longleat Safari Park‘s annual Festival of Light never disappoints at this time of year, so be sure to book ahead.